 News images of racial conflict are contradicted by the fact that society is becoming increasingly progressive and accepting of diversity.
 One key indicator of progress may be increasing instances of mediated interracial interaction, facilitated though a process of cultural voyeurism.
-Join Professor and Associate Director Osei Appiah in a conversion about this concept and more on the Voices of Excellence from the College of Arts and Sciences podcast.
+Join Professor and Associate Director of the Ohio State University School of Communications Osei Appiah in a conversion about this concept and more.

 Cultivation of Corn Caused Problems for Early Humans, Says Clark Larsen